nramirezuy/arctic-calendar/README.md

 ## About

-This is a Calendar/Diary application built on top of [polars][polars].
+This is a Calendar/Diary application for appointments built on top of [Polars][polars] and [Apache Feather][apache-feather].

 Because, why not? :relaxed:

 ## Usage

-Adding a single note can be done with HereDoc, supported format is csv without headers.
+Adding a single appointment can be done with HereDoc, supported format is csv without headers.
 Dates have to be parsable by [polars][polars].

 ```sh